 The student will be advised during the first year by the Graduate Affairs Committee.
-As soon as the student has selected one of the five specializations an Advisory Committee of appropriate faculty will be appointed.
+As soon as the student has selected a specialization, an Advisory Committee of appropriate faculty will be appointed.
 This committee will be chaired by the thesis advisor, when chosen.
 The purpose of the Advisory Committee is to help the student in the selection of courses and research; to monitor the student's progress; to insure preparation for the qualifying examination; and to administer that examination.

 A minimum of 60 units is required, consisting of formal courses, seminars and research credits.
 At least 24 of the 60 units are to be formal graduate course work (lecture or seminar courses).
-During the first year the student is expected to complete two of the three semesters of the core courses in neuroscience (NEUR 524, NEUR 525) and NEUR 539.
+During the first year the student is expected to complete the core courses in neuroscience (NEUR 524), one key course, NEUR 538 Neuroscience Ethics and Professionalization, and two semesters of NEUR 539.
 Other courses in the area of specialization may also be taken in the first year and will be taken in subsequent years.
+Core Course: NEUR 524 Advanced Overview of Neuroscience (4 units), will be taken by all students in the fall of their first year to provide an integrated multilevel view of neuroscience.
+To take the core course, students should have mastered the material currently taught in BISC 421.
+(Students will be expected to review a detailed syllabus and reading list for BISC 421 to identify their level of knowledge prior to their arrival at USC and will receive advice at Orientation on whether to take BISC 421 or read recommended material to remedy their deficiencies.)